stefanspringer1/SwiftXML/README.md

 For any error during parsing an error is thrown and no document is then provided.

+The library is not to be used in concurrent contexts.

 ## Reading XML

 The following functions take a source and return an XML document instance (`XDocument`).
 The source can either be provided as a URL, a path to a file, a text, or binary data.